 Extension experts live and work in the communities they serve.
 Our team offers insight and solutions based on a deep understanding of local needs and priorities.

-A Part of the Agriculture & Natural Resources Program Area
+A Part of the Agriculture, Natural Resources & Community Development Program Area

-Extension’s Department of Agriculture & Natural Resources creates a bridge between Wisconsin’s ag and the environmental resources with the people that use them.
+Extension’s Department of Agriculture, Natural Resources & Community Development creates a bridge between Wisconsin’s ag and the environmental resources with the people that use them.
 We help producers, farmers, and businesses build stronger and more diverse farm and food systems.
 With communities and regions, we work hand-in-hand to support land and water resource needs.